TeemuKoivisto/make-me-a-cup-of-tea/README.md

 Purely for testing purposes

+## Some notes

+You can't use other organizations than the owner (in this case 'TeemuKoivisto') as your scope in your packages.
+So I can't publish @make-me-a-cup-of-tea packages to Github package registry.
+Which is balls.

 ## The flow

 1. Make changes, run `pnpm cs` to create changeset files, create a PR, merge it